uh-ratings/uh-ratings.github.io/index.md

 ![ci-badge](https://github.com/uh-ratings/uh-ratings/workflows/ci-uh-ratings/badge.svg)

-UH Ratings uses [GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions) to automatically run ESLint and TestCafe each time a commit is made to the default branch.
+UH Ratings uses [GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions) to automatically run ESLint and TestCafe each time a commit is made to the main branch.
 You can see the results of all recent "workflows" at [https://github.com/uh-ratings/uh-ratings/actions](https://github.com/uh-ratings/uh-ratings/actions).

 The workflow definition file is quite simple and is located at [.github/workflows/ci.yml](https://github.com/uh-ratings/uh-ratings/blob/main/.github/workflows/ci.yml).